 Situated on Kilagal street, which connects to the Pyaphal Tole street leading south to Durbar Square, the shop had no sign.
 All that existed was a little commotion, a few young children playing outside and an elderly lady sat behind the counter watching the world go by.
 But it was the young boy who caught our attention, whose amazing grasp of English and charm of a salesman resulted in us heading inside.

 The young lad, Ram, soon became our friend and told us his story.
-At the age of 14, he was working most days for his grandparents who owned the shop, joining his siblings and other family members in the venture but using the opportunity to practice his English.
+At the age of 14, he was working most days for his grandparents, who owned the shop, joining his siblings and other family members in the venture but using the opportunity to practice his English.

-It’s pulled off already since the charm offensive worked – after paying 25 rupees (20 pence) for two teas and a snack, his grandma looked in disbelief and said “too much”.
-But you can’t fault the guy for trying – when did we ever have to work that hard as a kid?
+The charm offensive worked.
+After paying 25 rupees (20 pence) for two teas and a snack, his grandma looked in disbelief and said, “Too much”.
+But you can’t fault the kid for trying – we all would.
+We went back the next day.

 Marysia says